gallardoalba/TSENAT/README.md

 The statistical methods available in TSENAT include:

-- **Regularized/Penalized Regression Methods**: Parametric regression modeling with AR(1) correlation structure for repeated measures.
-GAM, LMM, GEE and FPCA are all parameterized to handle non-normality and heteroscedasticity characteristic of entropy data.
+- **Scale-Adaptive Interaction Models**: Multiple modeling approaches optimized for repeated measures with AR(1) correlation structure for repeated measures.
+GAM, LMM, GEE and FPCA are all parametrized to handle the non-normality and heteroscedasticity characteristic of entropy data.
 - **Scheirer-Ray-Hare rank tests**: The test operates solely on ranks, making it robust to outliers and extreme values.
 However, it shows lower power for interactions and can inflate Type I errors under heterogeneous variance.
 These limitations are mitigated through Hochberg multiple testing correction.
 - **M-estimation**: Robust location estimation for group comparison using iteratively re-weighted least squares, resistant to outliers.
 - **Jackknife isoform switching**: Leave-one-out resampling to identify transcripts with condition-specific switching patterns and quantify their influence on entropy differences.